hampusolsen/globetrotter-docs/project-description.md

 ### Version Control with Git
 Managing a codebase and tracking development proceedings manually would be an unthinkable feat if it were not for source-code management systems like Git or Subversion.
 Plenty of hosting platforms exists which allows you to work with Git, such as Bitbucket, GitLab and GitHub to name a few, and since GitHub is both free to use, easy to set up and I already had an account, it made my choice very easy.

 Working on a project by yourself and using Git felt at first awkward; since I was developing on my own there was no one else that depended on my commits, and as such there were never any real need to push code to GitHub.
 So to overcome this awkwardness I just had to follow through on a workflow, just as if the application were developed by a team.
 Researching different methods, I quickly decided on a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 This means that development is done on branches secluded from the main trunk, to ultimately be merged after reviewing and testing.
-Another popular method that I first thought of using was rebasing to get a linear history of project commits; [convinced by Fredrik Morken](https://medium.com/@fredrikmorken/why-you-should-stop-using-git-rebase-5552bee4fed1) that this was purely done in vanity and opened up to possibilities of complicating tracking of bugs, striving for a linear history was discarded.
+Another popular method that I first thought of using was rebasing to get a linear history of project commits; [convinced by Fredrik Morken](https://medium.com/@fredrikmorken/why-you-should-stop-using-git-rebase-5552bee4fed1) that this was purely done in vanity and even opened up to possibilities of complicating tracking of bugs, striving for a linear history felt silly and thus was discarded.

 With a workflow in place, and [using conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) that are easily readable by both humans and machines, it was just a matter of consistently conforming to it.
-Formatting commit messages like this could help greatly during continuous integration and deployment (CI/CD), enabling version documentation to be automatically generated.
+Formatting commit messages like this could help greatly during continuous integration and deployment (CI/CD), enabling versioning to be largely automatically documented.

 <br>